-Currently, it is reccommended that everyone stays home.
+Currently, it is recommended that everyone stays home.
 If you’re under the weather or have a slight cold, your immune system could be further compromised.
 If you travel while you’re sick, you could make yourself sicker.
-One thing we know about corronavirus is that people with chronic illnesses or weakened immune systems are the most susceptible.
+One thing we know about coronavirus is that people with chronic illnesses or weakened immune systems are the most susceptible.

 Wipe it All Down